 Devcontainers Quickstart Guide

 Dev Containers provide a consistent, reproducible development environment using containerization.
 This guide helps you get started with Dev Containers in Visual Studio Code on Bluefin.
+This is an opinionated configuration, some users may prefer to just use Podman/Docker directly.

 What are Devcontainers?